 In spring 2024, we worked with eleven preschool teachers at seven schools and ECE centers.
 Participating teachers explored the Museum and Clyfford Still’s artwork, then developed a test experience to try with their students.
 Students looked, moved, painted, felt, played, and explored.
 Teachers provided feedback about their experiment and their recommendations for the Museum’s first pre-k experiences.
-We have designed this pilot experience based on their findings and suggestions.
+We designed a pilot experience based on their findings and suggestions.
+In the fall of 2024, we invited teachers to experience our pilot lesson and provide feedback to ensure that our workshops are fun, developmentally appropriate, and responsive to schools’ needs.
+Full implementation of Pre-K experiences began in January 2025.

 Experience Overview: